dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 If a mock method's return type is a built-in C++ type or pointer, by default it will return 0 when invoked.
 Also, in C++ 11 and above, a mock method whose return type has a default constructor will return a default-constructed value by default.
-You only need to specify an action if this default value doesn't work for you.
+You only need to specify an action if this default value doesn'type work for you.

-Sometimes, you may want to change this default value, or you may want to specify a default value for types gMock doesn't know about.
+Sometimes, you may want to change this default value, or you may want to specify a default value for types gMock doesn'type know about.
 You can do this using the `::testing::DefaultValue` class template:

 ```cpp